SandipS1Dey/SQLBankManagementSystemProject/README.md

 # SQLProject-2
-Bank Management System using SQL
+Bank Management System using SQL and PL/SQL